-For example: Black Limba, Swamp Ash, Mahogany, for bodies.
-Flamed Maple, Wenge, Rosewood, Bubinga, Ebony for necks and fretboards; All the most killer looking woods for tops, such as Cocobolo, Figured Ebony, Flamed and Quilted Maple, etc.
+I've chosen those species which in my experience give the best results in terms of tonal response, weight, stability, figure and workability: Black Limba, Swamp Ash, Mahogany, for bodies; Flamed Maple, Wenge, Rosewood, Bubinga, Ebony for necks and fretboards; All the most killer looking woods for tops, such as Cocobolo, Figured Ebony, Flamed and Quilted Maple, etc.

-By clicking on the list below (you might need to disable Adblock) you’ll find a short description of each type, which is far from being complete and totally exhaustive, but it helps to give you a rough idea on the characteristics of each wood; if you'd like to have more information, just drop me an email.”
-Luigi Valenti
+By clicking on the list below you'll find a short description of each species, which is far from being complete and totally exhaustive, but it helps to give you a rough idea on the characteristics of each wood; if you'd like to have more infos, just drop an email.

-A special mention goes to Ebony: finding pure black Ebony is becoming a problem, because in Nature there's only one totally black tree out of 20.
-Think about all the instruments with an ebony fretboard on them and you'll see where the problem lies.
-Because of this I'd rather use figured Ebony, which is exactly the same as the ”standard” Ebony with the difference that it has some patterns in it ( lighter stripes, flames, quilt etc.).
-I also find it more attractive and interesting than the usual one.
-I still have a private stock of 35 year old black Ebony fretboard planks, if you do want it!”
-Luigi Valenti
+A special mention goes to Ebony: finding pure black Ebony is becoming a problem, because in Nature there's only one totally black tree out of twenty, think about all the instruments with an ebony fretboard on them and you'll see where the problem lies.
+Because of this I'd rather use Figured Ebony, which is exactly the same as the ''standard'' Ebony with the difference that it has some figures in it ( lighter stripes, flames, quilt etc.); I also find it more attractive and intresting than the usual one.
+I still have a private stock of 35 yrs old black Ebony fretboard blanks if you want it though!